The good, the bad, and the ugly reasons people buy homes

 Have a place to raise a family

 The primary reasons people buy homes are emotional, not financial.
 At the top of the list is the desire to provide a safe and comfortable home to raise a family.
 It’s a primal urge.
+That’s why it’s no wonder that a Property for sale in Hua Hin get sold out in days.
 Although it shouldn’t make a difference, there is an emotional quality to home ownership that is not replicated by renting.
 Satisfying one’s emotional needs is an instinctive drive, and this compels many people to buy houses.
 Unfortunately, some people turn this emotional satisfaction from home ownership into a reason to feel superior to their renting brethren, a group they perceive as being less involved with family,

 Satisfying emotional needs is an instinctive drive, compelling many people to buy houses.
 Unfortunately, some people turn this emotional satisfaction from home ownership into a reason to feel superior to their renting brethren, a group they perceive as being less involved with family, neighborhood, and community.